 11) The Chair invites the Assessors to comment on the student’s proposal and performance.
 This shall include discussion of the written proposal, both form and content, the oral presentation, and the oral defense.
-Chair: This is the appropriate time to inform the assessors if the outcome of the ‘Proposal Assessment – Written Proposal’ forms submitted by the assessors indicate that a majority of assessors determined ‘Form-Minor’ to be inadequate, and to initiate a discussion about the requirements for revision.
-Note that if the assessors indicated that the proposal was acceptable at the written stage, they cannot now require revisions based on the oral assessment.
+Chair: This is the appropriate time to inform the assessors if the outcome of the ‘Proposal Assessment – Written Proposal’ forms submitted by the assessors indicate minor revisions, and to initiate a discussion about the requirements for revision.
+Note that if the assessors indicated that the proposal was acceptable at the written stage, they cannot now require minor revisions based on the oral assessment.

 12) The Assessors shall each privately record their evaluation of the proposal presentation and the student’s performance in the assessment on the ‘Proposal Assessment – Oral Presentation and Assessment’ form (see Table 4.2), and return this to the Chair.
 The Chair will tally and transfer the results of these forms to the Chair Report form.
 If a majority of the assessors deem the proposal to have failed, for any reason, it will constitute a failed proposal.
 It is inappropriate to base this decision wholly on the basis of the written proposal, since that has previously been assessed.